US STOCKS-Wall St ends down as two-day rally fizzles on data, Fed message | Headlines

 "It too confirms that investors believe, traders believe, that there's still more to go in this rally," he said.
 U.S. private employers stepped up hiring in September, the ADP National Employment report on Wednesday showed, suggesting rising rates and tighter financial conditions have yet to curb labor demand as the Fed battles high inflation.

-Twitter fell and Tesla Inc, the electric-car maker headed by Musk, also slid.
-Exxon Mobil Corp, Apple Inc and Microsoft Corp led the market higher.
+Twitter fell 1.35% and Tesla Inc, the electric-car maker headed by Musk, also slid 3.46.
+Declining issues outnumbered advancers on the NYSE by a 2.08-to-1 ratio; on Nasdaq, a 1.69-to-1 ratio favored decliners.

+The S&P 500 posted two new 52-week highs and nine new lows; the Nasdaq Composite recorded 49 new highs and 128 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)